Svenja Schulze: Federal Minister of the Environment, 2018–2021

 In the negotiations to form a fourth coalition government under Chancellor Angela Merkel following the 2017 federal elections, Schulze was part of the working group on education policy, led by Annegret Kramp-Karrenbauer, Stefan Müller and Hubertus Heil.
 On 9 March 2018, she was nominated by the party executive committee of the SPD as Minister of the Environment, Nature Conservation and Nuclear Safety in the new government.
 When Germany held the rotating presidency of the Council of the European Union in 2020, she chaired the meetings of its Environment Council.

 After SPD chairwoman Andrea Nahles resigned in 2019, Schulze declined to join the race to succeed her; instead Saskia Esken and Norbert Walter-Borjans became the party's co-chairs.

 During her time in office, Schulze helped implement the Merkel government's 2019 agreement on the introduction of a carbon price for key sectors such as transport and a €54 billion spending package to encourage companies and households to reduce their carbon emissions.
 She later oversaw the introduction of 2021 legislation under which farmers in Germany would have to gradually reduce their use of glyphosate and stop using it completely from 2024 in order to preserve clean habitats for insects.
 Later that year, she led the government's efforts to raise Germany's target for reducing carbon emissions by 2030 from 55 per cent to 65 per cent and to achieve carbon neutrality by 2045, five years earlier than initially planned.

 In October 2020, Schulze announced that she would run for a parliamentary seat in the 2021 federal elections.
 In the elections, she stood in Münster but came in third place.
 She was elected on the state list.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the Free Democratic Party (FDP) following the elections, Schulze was part of her party's delegation in the working group on climate protection and energy policy, co-chaired by Matthias Miersch, Oliver Krischer and Lukas Köhler.

+At the COP26 climate summit in 2021, Schulze said that "nuclear power cannot be a solution in the climate crisis."
+At the time, Germany was engaging in a nuclear phaseout while experiencing an energy crisis and heavily relying on coal and natural gas for power generation.